Summer Camps

 Towels – 1-2 bath towels and 1-2 beach/pool towels

-Bathing suit – 1 is fine for most campers.
-2 if doing a water-based track (Sailing/True North Water).
+Bathing suit – 1 is fine.
 One piece only for the ladies.

 Sunscreen, bug spray, water bottle.